jonajoy142/jonajoy142/README.md

-<h1 align="center">Hi 👋, I'm Jona Joy</h1>
-<h3 align="center">A passionate frontend-backend developer from India.I'm currently a Third Year B.Tech Information Technology student at School of Engineering, CUSAT and an aspiring software  developer💻.
-Interested in Application development and Web development using Flutter ,Nodejs . </h3>
+<h3 align="center">Hello!
+I am a third-year Information Technology student at Cochin University of Science and Technology with a passion for software development.
+My focus is on developing software applications that are intuitive, user-friendly, and efficient.

+Currently, I am learning blockchain technology to expand my skill set.
+I have experience in web development and Flutter development, which is both valuable tools for creating responsive and scalable applications.

+As an aspiring software developer, I am always eager to take on new challenges and collaborate with others to develop innovative solutions.
+If you are interested in learning more about my work, please feel free to connect with me.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jonajoy142&label=Profile%20views&color=0e75b6&style=flat" alt="jonajoy142" /> </p>